wissem01chiha/MATLAB/README.md

-Least Recursive Square Method and Kalman Filter for First-Order Systems

-This MATLAB code implements two algorithms for estimating the parameters of a first-order system: the least recursive square (LRS) method and the Kalman filter.
-Both algorithms use a set of input and output data to estimate the system's time constant and gain.
+Control-System-Analysis-and-Identification-with-MATLAB

+This is a MATLAB package that provides a set of tools for analyzing and identifying control systems.
+The package includes functions for designing and analyzing feedback control systems, as well as tools for identifying the parameters of unknown systems based on input-output data.

+Features
+Feedback control system design using classical and modern techniques, including root locus, Bode plots, Nyquist plots, and pole placement.
+System identification using various methods, including least squares, recursive least squares, and the Kalman filter.
+Model order reduction techniques, such as balanced truncation and singular value decomposition.
+Visualization tools for analyzing system performance, including time-domain and frequency-domain plots.
 Usage
-To use this code, simply run the main.m script in MATLAB.
-This script reads in the input and output data from the file data.csv, and then applies both the LRS method and Kalman filter to estimate the system parameters.
-The estimated parameters are then plotted on a graph along with the original data.
+To use this package, simply clone the repository to your local machine and add the package directory to your MATLAB path.
+The package includes a set of example scripts that demonstrate the use of the various functions and tools.

 Requirements
-This code requires MATLAB and the Control System Toolbox.
+This package requires MATLAB and the Control System Toolbox.

-LRS Method
-The LRS method estimates the system parameters recursively using a set of input and output data.
-The estimated parameters at each time step are used to update the estimate for the next time step.
-This process continues until all data has been processed.

-Kalman Filter
-The Kalman filter is an algorithm that estimates the state of a system based on a set of noisy input and output data.
-In this implementation, the Kalman filter is used to estimate the time constant and gain of the first-order system.

-Results
-The main.m script generates a plot that shows the original data along with the estimated time constant and gain using both the LRS method and Kalman filter.
-The plot also shows the error between the estimated parameters and the true parameters of the system.
+Contributions
+Contributions to this package are welcome!
+If you find a bug or have a feature request, please open an issue on the GitHub repository.

 License
-This code is released under the GNU General Public License v3.0.
+This package is released under the MIT license.
 See the LICENSE file for more information.